kapouer/url-inspector/README.md

 Get metadata about any URL:

 * name
-  the file name
-* ext
-  the inspected (lowercased) extension of the resource - could differ from URL
+  the last component of the url, including the query string

-* size
+* site
-  either Content-Length or the size of the whole html document or zero if unknown
+  the name of the site, or the domain name

 * mime
   the inspected mime type of the resource - could differ from server Content-Type

 * type
   what the resource represents
-  image, video, audio, link, file, embed
+  image, video, audio, link, file, embed, archive

 * html
   a canonical html representation of the full resource,
   depending on the type and mime, could be img, a, video, audio, iframe tag.

-* title
+* size
-  *optional*
+  *optional* Content-Length of the resource

 * favicon
   *optional* link to the favicon of the site

+* title
+  *optional* the title found in the resource

 * width, height
   *optional* dimensions

 * duration
   *optional*

 * thumbnail
   *optional* a URL to a thumbnail

 * sample
-  *optional* short string extracted from the beginning of the data
+  *optional* short string extracted from the beginning of the data, could be used to represent the data itself.
+Archives might list some of their files in here.

 * all
   an object with all additional metadata that was found